 - In vivo imaging (live or fixed samples) of immune cells and lymphoid organs in mice.

-- Expertise in lymph nodes, lymphoid organs is a plus.
+- Expertise in cancer immunology, lymph nodes, and lymphoid organs is a plus.

-- We look for Organoid-based Tissue Engineers who can apply their technologies to host immunity, vascular, lymphatic, cancer, organ regenerative medicine.
+- To apply the organoid technologies to host immunity, vascular, lymphatic, cancer, and organ regenerative medicine

 - Monitoring and characterizing organoid development in vitro and in vivo.

-- We look for Cancer Biology Researchers who can deepen our understanding of tumor initiation, progression, interactions to blood and lymphatic vascular structures.
+- To deepen our understanding of tumor initiation, progression, and interactions with blood and lymphatic vascular structures

-- Knowledge in mechanobiology of epithelial tumor cells is a plus
+- Knowledge of the mechanobiology of epithelial tumor cells is a plus

 - Monitoring tumor interactions to vasculature in vitro and in vivo.